Coronavirus: 36 new cases confirmed but no further deaths in the State

 This is the eighth consecutive day in which zero Covid-19 deaths were recorded in Northern Ireland.
 Over that period there were 71 confirmed new cases of the virus, an average of just fewer than nine per day.
 So far 130,161 people have been tested for Covid-19 in Northern Ireland.

-On Monday the acting chief medical officer Dr Ronan Glynn said coronavirus outbreaks are happening in construction, fast food and supermarket workplaces.
+On Monday Dr Glynn said coronavirus outbreaks are happening in construction, fast food and supermarket workplaces.
 A building site in Dublin had to close temporarily after staff tested positive for Covid-19.
 Over 20 cases were linked to it so far and many other workers have been tested, Dr Glynn added.

-He said: “We are now seeing outbreaks of the virus in a range of work settings, including in construction, in fast food outlets and in supermarkets.